thaokarchandrajit/Real-Weather/README.md

 ##6.
 Serving Layer

-The serving layer consists of [Apache Hbase](https://hbase.apache.org/), which is a key-value store.
+The serving layer consists of [Apache HBase](https://hbase.apache.org/), which is a key-value store.
 Hbase is a distributed, scalable datastore which integrates really well with the Hadoop eco-system.
 The views created by Hive in the batch layer and by Storm are integrated together in HBase.

 The webUI consists of a [Flask](http://flask.pocoo.org/) server.
 [Bootstrap](http://getbootstrap.com/) is used to create a framework for the UI.
 The locations of the anomalies are plotted in real-time using the google Maps API

-### The demo of the pipeline can be accessed at [www.realweather.org](http://realweather.org/).
+ *The demo of the pipeline can be accessed at [www.realweather.org](http://realweather.org/).*

-See the [schema descriptions and code samples](SCHEMA.md) for description on the schemas and example code snippets.
+*In case the website goes down, a video of the demo can be found [here](https://www.youtube.com/watch?v=b182WeSFpN8).*